-The winter season is upon us, which means we may find ourselves outside shoveling snow at one point or another.
-With snow shoveling being a repetitive exercise, it can lead to muscle strain or injury, especially to the low back or shoulders, if not performed correctly.
-To ensure that you’re shoveling safely, the American Physical Therapy Association (APTA) offers several excellent tips to keep in mind when shoveling snow during the winter months such as the tips listed below:
+The winter season is upon us, which means we may find ourselves outside shoveling snow.
+If not performed correctly, this is repetitive exercise can lead to muscle strain or injury, especially to the lower back or shoulders.
+To ensure that you’re shoveling safely, the American Physical Therapy Association (APTA) offers some excellent snow shoveling tips to keep in mind:

 - Using a shovel with a shaft will help you keep a better grip on the shovel and also help keep your back straight.